A Game-Theoretic Approach for Hierarchical Epidemic Control: Solution Approach

-Algorithm~\ref{alg:ne} computes the $\epsilon-$ equilibrium among players at a single level $l$ given tunable parameters.
-An $\epsilon-$ equilibrium at level $l$ is an action profile $\actvec_l$ where no agent $\alpha_{a_{l,i}}$ can decrease their cost by more than $\epsilon$ by a unilateral deviation (Lines 3--6).
-Let $\boldsymbol{\alpha}_{l_1:l_2}$ denote the sequence of actions $\actvec_{l_1}, ...,\actvec_{l_2}$; $\boldsymbol{T}_{l:L} = T_l, ..., T_L$ the maximum numbers of steps of BRD at each level $l > 1$; $\boldsymbol{e}_{l:L} = e_l,...,e_L$ the limits of $\epsilon$ for each level.
-At each round $t < T$, we randomly select a subset of $k_l$ out of $n_l$ agents to best respond simultaneously to the existing profile; we call the variant with $k_l = n_l$ \textit{synchronous BRD}.
-We report some experimental results on the dependence of the number of BRD steps to reach equilibrium on the sample size $k_l$ in Appendix~\ref{sec:methods-appx}.
-To increase efficiency, we should pick a subset of agents that can improve their payoffs after best-responding (Line 7).
-The synchronous BRD might get trapped in a cycle of moves.
-The way we solve this issue is to keep a memory of the moves, then check whether the new profile already exists in the memory and, if yes (i.e. a cycle is detected), we jump to a new profile and resume the BRD.
-Finally, the algorithm returns the profile with the lowest $\epsilon_l$ when the termination condition is met.
+Algorithm~\ref{alg:ne} computes the $\epsilon$-equilibrium among players at a single level given tunable parameters.
+For $l \in \{1, 2, 3\}$, let $T_l$ denote the pre-determined cap on the number of steps of BRD at each level $l$; define $\epsilon_l$ as the largest improvement in payoff computed for any player at level $l$ due to a deviation from its current strategy to its best response to the current profile (see the details of best response computation in the next paragraph), and let $e_l$ the fixed upper limit on the $\epsilon_l$ for all rounds.
+To prevent BRD from getting trapped in a cycle, we maintain a history of the strategy profiles generated by BRD and check whether a new profile already exists in the memory; if yes (i.e. a cycle is detected), we resume by generating a random profile.
+Finally, the algorithm returns the profile with the lowest $\epsilon_l$ upon termination.